prith98/prith_sdc/README.md

 - 1 Nginx Load Balancer
     - AWS EC2 XXL instance

-This configuration was stress tested with LoaderIO, resulting with the following stats from one of the tests:
+This configuration was stress tested with LoaderIO and K6, resulting with the following stats from one of the tests:

 - 90,000 requests/minute
 - 79ms avg request duration